Cham0i/AD-DNS-troubleshooting/README.md

 - CNAME Record (Canonical name records), or aliases, point a domain name to another domain name

-## DNS commands and configuration in Active Directory
+## DNS commands and configuration

+### Commands for problem solving and A Record demonstration

-To demonstrate DNS records, we are going to create a A-Record called CNN which will point to cnn.co.jp (Japanese CNN: 35.73.15.162)
+To demonstrate DNS records, we are going to create an A-Record called CNN which will point to cnn.co.jp (Japanese CNN: 35.73.15.162)

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/6.png)